ansible/ansible/docs/docsite/rst/windows_faq.rst

   delegate the user's credentials to a network resource causing access is denied errors.

-* Each process over WinRM is run in an non-interactive process, any applications that rely on having an interactive session will not work.
+* Each process over WinRM is run in an non-interactive process.
+Any applications that rely on having an interactive session will not work.

-* When running through WinRM, Windows restricts access to internal Windows API's like the Windows Update API and DPAPI which some installers and programs rely on.
+* When running through WinRM, Windows restricts access to internal Windows APIs like the Windows Update API and DPAPI, which some installers and programs rely on.

 Some ways to bypass these restrictions are to:

-* Use ``become`` which runs a command as it would when run locally.
-This will bypass all WinRM restrictions as Windows is unaware the process is running under WinRM when become is used.
+* Use ``become``, which runs a command as it would when run locally.
+This will bypass all WinRM restrictions because Windows is unaware the process is running under WinRM when ``become`` is used.
+See the :doc:`become` documentation for more information.

 * Use a scheduled task, which can be created with ``win_scheduled_task``.
-Like become it will bypass all WinRM restrictions but it can only be used to run commands and not modules.
+Like ``become``, it will bypass all WinRM restrictions, but it can only be used to run commands, not modules.

 * Use ``win_psexec`` to run a command on the host.
 PSExec does not use WinRM and so will bypass any of the restrictions.

-* To access network resources without any of the workarounds above, an authentication option that supports credential delegation can be used.
+* To access network resources without any of these workarounds, an authentication option that supports credential delegation can be used.
 Both CredSSP and Kerberos with credential delegation enabled can support this.